department-of-veterans-affairs/vets-design-system-documentation/src/_components/links.md

 ## Content considerations

 Link text should always clearly communicate purpose and target so users know before clicking where they will be navigated to.
-See the Content style guide for more details on link text best practices.
+See [Links](https://design.va.gov/content-style-guide/links) in the Content style guide for more information.

 ## Related